morais90/quadro/docs/mcp.md

 Found a bug while coding:

 ```
-Use Quadro to create a task in MVP: fix null pointer in auth middleware
+Use Quadro to create a task in Bugfixes: "Fix null pointer exception in auth middleware" with description "When JWT token is expired, middleware crashes instead of returning 401.
+Add null check after token.verify() call"
 ```

 ## Tips